RFBerlin Event

 This year’s forum will address a broad range of issues, including – but not limited to – the causes and effects of migration policies, the determinants of migration, the impact of migration on origin and destination countries, migrant experiences, and public attitudes toward immigration.

-We welcome submissions of innovative papers from scholars in economics and related social sciences with an interest in migration.
-Topics may include forms of population movement and mobility, the impacts of migration on both receiving and sending countries, the experiences of migrants in host countries, the attitudes of residents towards immigration, and others.
+The conference will bring together scholars in economics and related social sciences to explore a broad range of topics, including forms of population movement and mobility, the impacts of migration on both receiving and sending countries, the experiences of migrants in host societies, and the attitudes of residents toward immigration.

 Keynote speakers